Council of Reims (1148): Preliminaries and attendees

-The precise number of bishops, archbishops, and abbots who attended is unknown.
+The precise overall number of bishops, archbishops, and abbots who attended is unknown.
 Estimates range from 1,100 to 400, with the lower number being much more likely.
-The attendees were from what were later the countries of France, Germany, England, and Spain, and in keeping with the times, would have included not just the prelates who were summoned, but also their servants and officials, making the true number of people in Reims impossible to know.
+Those present were from what were later the countries of France, Germany, England, and Spain, and in keeping with the times, would have included not just the prelates who were summoned, but also their servants and officials, making the true number of people in Reims impossible to estimate with any ease.

 Council

-The opening of the council took place on 21 March 1148 at Reims Cathedral on a Sunday.
-Eugene and his attendants had arrived in Reims by 9 March.
-The main business of the council was the debate on a number of canons, or rules, for the church that would be announced.
-Most of these were not new decrees, having been promulgated by Eugene's predecessor at the councils of Reims in 1131 and at the Lateran council of 1139.
+The council opened at Reims Cathedral on Sunday 21 March 1148.
+Pope Eugene and his attendants had arrived in Reims by 9 March.
+The main business of the council was to debate a number of canons.
+Most of these were not new measures, since they had been promulgated by Eugene's predecessor at the councils of Reims in 1131 and at the Lateran council of 1139.
 All of the proposed canons were approved, except for one on clerical attire which was opposed by Rainald of Dassel and other German ecclesiastics.
 This canon had prohibited cloaks made of fur.
 Another canon condemning clerical marriage was greeted with amusement, as the council members felt that all clergy should already know that marriage was forbidden to them.